 You may be setting up a time bomb for your family if you disinherit children, but you at least want to avoid the courthouse whenever you can, especially if there’s a lot of money involved.

 However careful we are in drawing up a trust or will, it’s possible someone may want to sue.
 Especially, frankly, an immediate family member who has been disinherited by their parent or spouse.
-That doesn’t mean they will sue, or that the court will permit prosecution of the suit.
+That doesn’t mean they will sue or that the court will permit prosecution of the suit.
 Courts don’t have to take a frivolous lawsuit seriously.
 For starters, in order not to have the court throw a suit out summarily, the plaintiff must have that “standing.”

 Standing means that you have skin in the game and the right to have a matter heard before a Judge.
-There has to be a connection or nexus between you and the issue at hand, along with potential damage that you’re suffering because of another party’s actions.
+There has to be a connection or nexus between you and the issue at hand, along with the potential damage that you’re suffering because of another party’s actions.

 Not just anyone can sue to overturn your will or trust—and it’s unlikely that a random first cousin or fired nanny would have standing in court.
 But if you’re a child who’s been disinherited, like Peter’s daughter Tori, you’ve definitely got skin in the game and legal standing.
-If you have reasons to believe you’ve been wronged by the undue influence of an Alan, or other factors, you probably have standing to sue.
+If you have reasons to believe you’ve been wronged by the undue influence of an Alan or other factors, you probably have standing to sue.

 How to disinherit a child in a will